The Smart Way to Ask for Coaching Client Referrals

 When used strategically, a referral program can help you start a flywheel that propels your coaching business forward at no extra cost.
 Using your existing customers to find new ones is one of the best ways to find new business.

-What is a Referral?
+What Is a Referral?

 If you’ve ever known a service provider in your local area who gets all their customers from word-of-mouth, that’s referral marketing in action.

-Why Are Referrals So Important for Life Coaches?
+Why Are Referrals Important for Life Coaches?

 Referrals are one of the easiest ways to get coaching clients.
 They provide potential new customers with social proof that your methods work and that booking with you is worth their time.

-All life coaches should implement referrals into their marketing strategy, regardless of experience — and here’s why.
+All life coaches should implement referrals into their marketing strategy, regardless of experience, and here’s why.

 1. Referrals Cost You Nothing